FlyingPig69/FP_Consolidate/README.md

 Consolidate unspent boxes
-Requires a wallet on a fully synced indexed node
+Requires a wallet on a node you have the API key to